Johns Hopkins' Symantec Contract Has Expired

 1. Ensure that your operating system has been recently updated using Windows Update or Microsoft Update for Windows systems, or Apple Software Update for Macintosh systems.

 2. Ensure that your anti-malware software is installed, working and up-to-date.
-Anti-malware software and support information is provided at:
+Anti-malware software is provided on the Endpoint Protection Downloads page.

 3. Ensure that you have updated other programs such as Adobe Acrobat Reader and Professional (for PDF files), Oracle Java, Microsoft Office, Adobe Flash.
 Most computers that are managed by a desktop support group at Hopkins maintain appropriate patch levels.